barryclark/jekyll-now/_posts/2021/March/2021-3-20-ACM-Codeathon-Investing.md

 ## Input

 You will receive an integer `n` that will correspond to the number of memes you will receive on the first line.
 You will then receive the meme's value `v_i` space delimitted on the same line.
 Then you will receive the meme names.
-Meme names will be in the regex `[A-z]` and have length less than or equal to 15 ascii characters.
+Meme names will be in the regex `[A-z]*` and have length less than or equal to 15 ascii characters.

 ```
 n
 v_1 v_2 v_3 ... v_n
-m_1 m_1 m_3 ... m_n
+m_1 m_2 m_3 ... m_n
 ```

 ## Constraints